Caldey Abbey

 Caldey Abbey is an abbey of the Trappists situated on Caldey Island off the coast of Pembrokeshire, Wales, south of Tenby.

-Caldey Island has been known as one of the centres of Cistercian activity since Celtic times and thrived during medieval Europe.
-However, the current abbey was built in 1910 by Anglican Benedictine monks.
-At the time of building, the abbey was called "the greatest phenomenon in the Anglican community at the present time".
-The abbey passed to the Trappist order in 1929.
+Caldey Island thrived as a centre of Cistercian activity in the Middle Ages.
+The current abbey is modern; it was built in 1910 by Anglican Benedictine monks; they converted to Catholicism and became members of the Trappist Order in 1929.
 As of 2018, there are about 10 members.
-They are known for their lavender perfume, shortbread and chocolate production, and opened an online shop in 2001.

-The Abbey came under scrutiny in 2017 when some historic instances of child abuse emerged.

 History

 A Celtic monastery was founded on the island in the sixth century, and a Benedictine foundation existed from 1136 until the dissolution of the monasteries in 1536.
 Pyro was the first abbot and Saint Samson was one of the early abbots.

 William Done Bushell offered the island to Dom Aelred Carlyle in 1900.
 An Anglican Benedictine community, led by Carlyle, arrived six years later in 1906, and built the current abbey in the Italian style with assistance from Lord Halifax and others between 1906 and 1910.
 Initially a row of cottages were built for the people working on the building; hence the abbey was named as "cottage Monastery."
 The chapel was added in 1910.
 Three years later the monks were received by the Roman Catholic Church, except for a small Anglican remnant which left Caldey and moved into Abbey House, next to Pershore Abbey, Worcestershire.
 This was a house which had belonged to Caldey Abbey, but was returned in 1913 to its original, Anglican donor.
 The Anglican Benedictine community moved on from Pershore to Nashdom Abbey in 1926.

 The Catholic Benedictines moved to Prinknash Abbey, Gloucestershire by 1928.
-The much stricter Trappist Order, who now occupy the abbey, came in 1929 from Scourmont Abbey in Belgium.
-The monastery was rebuilt in 1940 after a fire.
+Monks from the Trappist Order, who now occupy the abbey, came in 1929 from Scourmont Abbey in Belgium.
+The monastery was rebuilt in 1940, after a fire.